m7md2216/MUGNet/README.md

 - The AI uses this graph to provide context-aware answers about what users have discussed

 ### 4. Ask the AI Questions
-- Switch to any user and ask `@AI Agent` questions like:
+- Switch to any user and ask `@aiagent` questions like:
   - "What does Jake like?"
   - "Who is Sarah's friend?"
   - "What restaurant did we mention?"
 - The AI retrieves relevant context from the knowledge graph to answer accurately

-### 5. Management Tools
-- **View Knowledge Graph**: Opens Neo4j browser to explore stored relationships
-- **Rebuild Knowledge Graph**: Re-processes all messages for entity extraction
-- **Delete All Users and Chat**: Clears everything for a fresh start

 ## 🏗️ Architecture